nfttrader-io/sdk-js/README.md

 ## WebSocket provider

-The SDK provides you also a way to interact directly with the event emitted by the NFT Trader Smart Contract.
-The interaction are made through the ```WebSocketProvider``` object.
+The SDK also provides a way to interact directly with the event emitted by the NFT Trader Smart Contract.
+The interactions are made through the ```WebSocketProvider``` object.
-To create an instance of ```WebSocketProvider``` object you can do in the following way:
+To create an instance of ```WebSocketProvider``` object you can do so in the following way:

 ```js
 const sdk = new NFTTraderSDK(....)